felilo/SUICoordinator/README.md

 ## Getting Started

-To use the SUICoordinator library in your iOS project, you'll need to add the library files to your project and set up a Coordinator object.
+To use the SUICoordinator library in your iOS project, you'll need to add the library files to your project.
 Here are the basic steps:
 _____

 ## Defining the coordinator